finish06/Unifi-Metrics-Collector/README.md

 Steps to run:
 1. Clone repo
 2. Update config.ini file with proper details
+    a) Unifi controller must be using port 8443
+    b) Sleep is the time between querying the controller
+    c) Influx database must be created before running the controller.
 3. Build docker container
    `docker build --no-cache -t unifi-collector . `
 4. Create container